 - Advising in proceedings concerning allegedly negligent failure to secure option agreements in relation to a property portfolio.

 - Acting for a barrister in claims regarding allegedly negligent advice on finance agreements.

 - Acting for and against firms in disputes as to their obligations under litigation funding schemes.

-- Acting for development companies in £8M claim against their former solicitors for alleged negligence in advice and drafting of joint venture agreement: Galliard Homes Ltd v Howard Kennedy.
+- Acting for development companies in £8M claim against their solicitors for alleged negligence in advice and drafting of joint venture agreement.

-- Acting for an accident management company in arbitral proceedings against panel solicitors.
+- Acting for an accident management company in multiple arbitral proceedings against various panel firms of solicitors.